Pool Party (The Office): Synopsis

-While most of the employees are congregated in the pool area, Robert gives some of the guys - Jim Halpert (John Krasinski), Gabe Lewis (Zach Woods), Ryan Howard (B. J. Novak), Oscar Martinez (Oscar Nunez), and Toby Flenderson (Paul Lieberstein) - a tour of his massive home, spending most of the time mournfully describing how it was intended to be the location for wild Bacchanalias.
+While most of the employees are congregated in the pool area, Robert gives some of the guys - Jim Halpert, Gabe Lewis, Ryan Howard, Oscar Martinez, and Toby Flenderson - a tour of his massive home, spending most of the time mournfully describing how it was intended to be the location for wild Bacchanalias.
 Ruing that his wine cellar will only "go to the lawyers" if left undrunk, he opens it to those at the party, who proceed to get drunk with him.
 Oscar bonds with Toby after he notices Toby's great wine choice, though Toby just picked it randomly.
 Toby plays along, glad to be making a friend, but laments the consequences he will later have to face.
 Jim had intended to make a token appearance at Robert's party and quickly return home to his wife and kids; however, Robert, sensing his reluctance to be there, insists that Jim stay for the duration of the tour; in order to punish him for laughing at an inopportune moment earlier that day as Robert had complained about having to sell his house.
 Gabe and Ryan brown-nose Robert throughout the entire night.
 Eventually, Robert realizes that he is hosting one of the parties he had always imagined, at which point he jumps into the pool completely naked, followed by Gabe and Ryan.
-Jim takes this as his cue to leave, sneaking away and driving home at top speed, even driving on the lawn and running over a mailbox backing out.
-At the end of the night, Gabe and Ryan, both drunk and unwilling to concede defeat, remain at the party with Robert even as the CEO passes out.
+Jim takes this as his cue to leave, sneaking away and driving home at top speed, even driving on the lawn and running over a mailbox on the way out.
+At the end of the night, Gabe and Ryan, both drunk and unwilling to concede defeat to the other, remain at the party with Robert even as the CEO passes out.